 In Punjab, there is little financial support available for elderly women through the public sector beyond the formal sector employees.
-PSPA will bridge this gap by launching Ba-himmat Buzurg Program.
+PSPA will bridge this gap by launching Ba-Himmat Buzurg Program.
 The goal of the project is to improve socio-economic wellbeing of the poor elderly women in the Punjab.
-This program is designed with the following objectives:
+This program has been designed with the following objectives:

 - To improve the social inclusion of the poor elderly women by providing them dignified social assistance

 - To improve the subsistence of poor elderly women

 - To reduce the dependency of poor elderly women on their social network

 As in the case of many comparable countries, transgender people in Pakistan face a range of personal, social, cultural, and economic issues, often exposing them to a high risk of isolation and social exclusion.
 Consequently, these people remain among the most marginalized populations, with high incidence of persistent poverty and poor human capital development.
 These vulnerabilities make them a key group for the attention of social protection policymakers in the country.
 Recognizing these needs, Masawaat has been designed with the following objectives:

 - To mainstream transgender persons, who are typically excluded from public services and programs, through providing means of livelihood, education, health and housing services

 - To protect transgender persons against destitution by providing support for consumption, ensuring a minimum standard of living

 Sarparast Program for Poor Widows & Orphans